Adeyemi0/global_average_internet_usage/README.md

 ## 💾 Data

-#### You have access to the following file, but you can supplement your data with other sources to enrich your analysis.
+#### You can supplement your data with other sources to enrich your analysis.

 ### Interet Usage (`internet_usage.csv`)
 |   Column name  |   Description |